incoresemi/uatg/docs/source/configuration_files.rst

     val_test = False
     # [True, False] If the gen_cvg flag is True, System Verilog cover-groups are generated
     gen_cvg = True
-    # [True, False] If the dry_run flag is True, assembly files are checked for syntax errors.
-    dry_run = False

 =======================================
 DUT Configuration YAML(s) Specification
 =======================================